barbarer/py4e-int/_sources/lists/MixedupCode.rst

 .. activecode::  str-listPassword_creator-ac

-    Finish the code below to take the first and last character of each word in a list to create a password.
+    Finish the code below to take the first and last character of each word in the "words" list to create a password.
+For example, if the list "words" contains ["sunshine", "grapes", "magic", "serendipity", "unicorns", "Bubbles", "card", "yellow", "candle"] then the password should be "segsmcsyusBscdywce".

     ~~~~
-    def password_maker():
+    def password_maker(words):
-        words = ["sunshine", "grapes", "magic", "serendipity", "unicorns", "Bubbles", "card", "yellow", "candle"]
         password = ""